Wasif-Anton/Final-Project/README.md

+#This is my academic project (final project) for Practical Software Engineering.
+I stopped working on this project I am working on a new one

-# Guide How to Setup the Project
+Guide How to Setup the Project

 ## In my case I am using:
 * **Laptop:** MacBook Pro (Retina, 13-inch, Early 2015)